MHolthouser1024/Airline-Passenger-Satisfaction/README.md

     - **conda info --envs**

 **Libraries Used**
+- To access these libraries, you can find them in my repository here [mac_environment](https://github.com/MHolthouser1024/Airline-Passenger-Satisfaction/blob/master/mac_environment.yml)
 - numpy-base=1.23.1: NumPy (Numerical Python) is a library that provides support for working with arrays and matrices, along with a collection of mathematical functions to operate on these data structures.
 It's a foundational library in the Python data science ecosystem.

 - pandas=1.1.3: Pandas is a powerful data manipulation and analysis library, providing data structures like Series and DataFrame, which makes it easy to work with structured data like CSV, Excel, and SQL databases.
 It provides various functions for cleaning, transforming, and analyzing data.